-SPD and PGP refer to instability, dysfunction, discomfort or pain in the pelvic region, specifically the symphysis pubis joint and sacroiliac joints.
+Symphysis pubis dysfunction (SPD) is also known as pelvic girdle pain (PGP).
+It refers to instability, discomfort or pain in the pelvic region, specifically the symphysis pubis joint and sacroiliac joints.

-Pain may be minor discomfort, necessitating some modification of movement… right up the scale to severe pain and disability.
-Make sure you consult a physiotherapist or professional trainer who specialises in this area and don’t go to just any generic exercise class or instructor.
+Pain may be minor discomfort, necessitating some modification of movement.
+Or it could be as severe pain and disability.
+Be sure you consult a Physical Therapist or professional trainer who specialises in this area.

 The joints affected are the ones at the front and back of the pelvis.
 You may feel pain over the front of the pubic bone at the front, across your tummy, or across one or both sides of your lower back, or down your legs.

-You will be advised by your Midwife or doctor to avoid or adapt as many painful movements as possible.
-So avoid heavy lifting, go carefully and slowly upstairs; keep your knees together as much as possible when getting on or out of the car; roll over onto your side to get out of bed…but many of these are part of life, and can’t really be avoided.
+You will be advised by your Midwife or doctor to ‘avoid or adapt painful movement’.
+So try to avoid heavy lifting, go carefully and slowly upstairs; keep your knees together as much as possible when getting on or out of the car; roll over onto your side to get out of bed…but many of these are part of life, and can’t really be avoided.

 You can, however, help to alleviate pain with correctly prescribed core strengthening exercises.

 The stability of your joints is affected by the pregnancy hormone, relaxin, but also by the strength of the muscles that hold them in place.
-Do NOT go to a generic class or instructor with PGP, they cannot be expected to accurately prescribe the correct exercises for you.
-But controlled, guided core strength and lower body resistance work will definitely help to strengthen and stabilise your joints and reduce pain.
+Controlled, guided core strength and lower body resistance work will definitely help to strengthen and stabilise your joints and reduce pain.